smart-on-fhir/health-cards/docs/index.md

 ### Revocation

 Individual Health Cards MAY be revoked using a revocation identifier property `rid` encoded in the `vc` claim of the JWT.
 This should be a short identifier, meaningless to the verifiers; the only constraint is that the identifier SHALL use the base64url alphabet (but doesn’t need to be base64url encoded).
 Issuers MAY use application-specific user identifiers for this purpose, but since these could be publicly listed in revocation lists, issuers SHOULD use a one-way transformation of the data combined with enough entropy to prevent reversal.
-It is RECOMMENDED to use the base64url encoding of the first 64 bits of the output of HMAC-SHA256 using a 256-bit random secret key concatenated with the `<<kid>>`.
+It is RECOMMENDED to use the base64url encoding of the first 64 bits of the output of HMAC-SHA-256 (as specified in [RFC 4868](https://tools.ietf.org/html/rfc4868)) using a 256-bit random secret key concatenated with the `<<kid>>`.

 To enable per-card revocation, the issuer creates, for each of its keys, a JSON Card Revocation List (CRL) file with the following content:
 ```json